 · Ensuring project implementation adheres to organization and project strategy and remains technically sound.

 · Working closely with assigned team to ensure activities and mentorship are implemented according to standard operating procedures (SOP’s) and national guidelines for practice and quality.
 This is particularly critical for diagnostic result and care continuation follow-up quality assurance.

 · Assisting with the implementation of the project by monitoring and documenting technical assistance and mentorship approaches, processes, and outcomes.

-· Preparing reports and papers summarizing project results, assists with publications, web pages and presentation development, technical briefs, or other necessary documents to facilitate research, best practices, policies and procedures related to maternal and newborn health programming.
+· Preparing reports and papers summarizing project results, assists with publications, web pages and presentation development, technical briefs, or other necessary documents to facilitate research, best practices, policies and procedures related to tuberculosis and infectious disease diagnosis and treatment programming.

 · Monitoring and maintaining protocols, instruments, data sets, manuals, training and monitoring materials and reports.

 · Conducting searches of published literature and international standards on evolving issues and best practices in tuberculosis, malaria, and other infectious disease screening, diagnostics and care.

 · Conducting analysis of program implementation to identify areas for improvement and propose appropriate technical assistance strategy and guidelines.